 Integration with existing systems.
 It is critical to choose a telesitter solution that seamlessly integrates with your EMR, HIS, or PMS systems.
 Look for a solution that has years of integration with solutions like Epic.
 This will help reduce operational interruptions and facilitate a more efficient implementation.

 Customizable deployment.
 Look for a telesitter solution that fits into your unique deployment needs.
-This might include on-premises for high-level control over traffic, CDRs and network access; private cloud through Google Cloud Platform or Amazon Web Services; or multi-tenant cloud for scalability, silent upgrades, and proactive monitoring.
+This might include on-premises for high-level control over traffic, CDRs and network access; private cloud through Google Cloud Platform or Amazon Web Services; or multi-tenant cloud for scalability, silent upgrades, and proactive telesitter monitoring.

 The future of telehealth

 While patients return to in-person office visits, providers shouldn’t be too quick to shutter their telehealth programs altogether.
-Leveraging telesitters can help organizations more effectively use scarce resources while reducing costs, improving outcomes, and enhancing patient satisfaction.
+Leveraging telesitter monitor can help organizations more effectively use scarce resources while reducing costs, improving outcomes, and enhancing patient satisfaction.
 To find out more about Telesitter options for you, book a call with a Telehealth Expert today.